Princeton Pono Pathways Logo

 Kamehameha Day Lei Draping: Honoring Ancestral Legacy

-By Ruxandra Iosif
+By Ruxandra Iosif, Program Director

-It has been 132 years since the illegal overthrow of the Hawaiian Kingdom by the United States and 215 years since the unification of the Hawaiian Islands under Kamehameha I, yet the lei draping of his statue stands today as a living symbol of resilience, aloha ʻāina (love for the land), and the continued resistance of the Kānaka Maoli (Native Hawaiian people).
-Despite the long distances and diasporic realities that separate communities (the majority of Kanaka unfortunately now live on the continent), the lei draping ceremony brings people together, not only across the pae ʻāina (the archipelago) in places like Honolulu, Hilo, and Kohala, but also on the continent, including Washington, D.C., and virtually around the globe due to the sophisticated video cameras that towered over the crowd of people during the event.
+It has been 132 years since the illegal overthrow of the Hawaiian Kingdom by the United States and 215 years since the unification of the Hawaiian Islands under Kamehameha I, yet the lei draping ceremony continues today as a living symbol of aloha ʻāina (love for the land), and the continued resilience of the Kānaka Maoli community.
+Despite the diasporic realities that separate the community, the lei draping ceremony brings all Kanaka together, not only across the pae ʻāina (the archipelago), in places like Honolulu, Hilo, and Kohala, but also on the continent, and virtually around the globe through the sophisticated video cameras that towered over the crowd during the event.
+Through these gatherings and through modern technology, people have the chance to reconnect with their moʻokūʻauhau (genealogy) and cultural identity, regardless of where they currently reside.

+It has been 132 years since the Hawaiian Kingdom was overthrown, and yet the aloha, mana (spiritual power), and intellect with which Native Hawaiians have fought to protect their culture remains a powerful example of endurance and clarity of purpose.
 Each lei, lovingly placed on the tall bronze statue located in front of the Aliʻiōlani Hale, becomes more than just adornment, it is an offering, a hoʻokupu, reminding all who witness it of the original stewards of this ʻāina (land), and of the sacrifices King Kamehameha I made in uniting the islands to resist Western imperialism.
 The ceremony opened with the Royal Hawaiian Band at 2:30 p.m., setting a tone of solemnity and pride, and ensuring that the commencement of the event was announced to all.

 Youth Kanaka volunteers, from Roosevelt High School football players to Pāʻū riders from Papakōlea, bore the lei to the statue's outstretched arms.
 Their age, energy, and reverence symbolized that Kamehameha's vision still lives on to this day.
-They were the living proof that the people of this land have been respecting their kuleana (responsibility) and ensuring that it gets passed to the next generations.
+They were the living proof that the people of the land have been respecting their kuleana (responsibility) and ensuring that it gets passed to the next generations.

 We live in a time of hyper-individualism, where success is measured by how far one stands apart from the collective.
 But true strength, as Hawaiians demonstrate, comes from looking back to move forward, from honoring those who came before us, and from nurturing pilina (relationships) with our elders, our communities, and with our own past selves.
 Only through this remembering can we begin to truly reconnect: with our brothers and sisters, with our lands, and with our own humanity.